 Students who have completed Terms 1 and 2 of the Associate Certificate will be placed for either one 160 hour or two 80 hour placements with a kitchen/bath cabinetry company or residential materials/fixture supplier.
 Students who have completed Term 3 of the Diploma in Residential interiors may be placed with the aforementioned and/or a residential design firm.
 Students will perform work-related tasks at the industry sponsor’s place of business during office hours.
 Students will prepare a portfolio and resume to present to the practicum placement sponsor – students may be interviewed by the sponsor prior to being placed.
 The first day of class students will be exposed to a variety of design portfolio layouts and formats intended to best market their design work.
 Students will be encouraged to prepare their own portfolio and marketing materials for the second day of the course, when they will receive a one-on-one personal critique of their work.
 Students will be required to submit weekly assignments and present their experience to peers during the final week of class.

-Below is one offering of INTR 4130 for the Winter 2023 term.
+Below is one offering of INTR 4130 for the Spring/Summer 2023 term.

 Class meeting times